Missouri student Riley Strain’s disappearance: A timeline

 The following is a timeline of the disappearance of Riley Strain.

-8 March: Mr Strain, a native of Springfield, Missouri, and his friends are in Nashville and visit 32BRIDGE, a bar owned by country music star Luke Bryan.
-Sometime between 9.30pm and 9.50pm, Mr Strain is escorted from the bar.
+8 March: Mr Strain, a native of Springfield, Missouri, and his friends were in Nashville and visited 32BRIDGE, a bar owned by country music star Luke Bryan.
+Sometime between 9.30pm and 9.50pm, Mr Strain was escorted from the bar.
 His stepfather, Chris Whiteid, alleges that Mr Strain was overserved.
+The bar later says he was removed based on “our conduct standards,” and reveals that he was only served a single alcoholic drink and two waters.

+Earlier that night, Mr Strain had a video call with his mother and told her he had visited two other bars before visiting 32BRIDGE.

 After Mr Strain left the bar, he spoke with his friends on the phone and told them he would meet them at the Tempo Hotel, where the group was staying.
 However, security footage from 9.45pm shows him walking in the opposite direction of the hotel.
 In the footage, he appears to be stumbling and holding his head.

+At some point, Mr Strain was spotted by a police officer.
+The moment was caught on bodycam footage, which the Metro Nashville Police released on 18 March.
+In the footage, the officer greeted Mr Strain and asked him how he was doing.
+Mr Strain said he was fine and continued walking.

-He is caught by another security camera, near Gay Street, two minutes later.
+He was caught by another security camera, near Gay Street, two minutes after he was first caught on surveillance video.
 It is the last video footage to capture images of Mr Strain before his disappearance.

-Between 10 and 10.30pm, Mr Strain's phone pings near Public Square Park, which is located near the Cumberland River, according to FOX17.
+Between 10 and 10.30pm, Mr Strain's phone pinged near Public Square Park, which is located near the Cumberland River, according to FOX17.
 This is the last signal sent from his phone.

 10 March – 11 March: Police search for Mr Strain.
 Officers told local news outlets that they started by checking local hospitals and jails to see if Mr Strain was picked up by police or had been injured and transported for medical treatment.

-Their searches fail to turn up any information on Mr Strain's whereabouts.
+Their searches failed to turn up any information on Mr Strain's whereabouts.

-12 March: Police begin searching the Cumberland River for any sign of Mr Strain.
-Surveillance footage shows he was near the river before his phone died.
+12 March: Police began to search the Cumberland River for any sign of Mr Strain.
+Surveillance footage showed he was near the river before his phone died.

-A Metropolitan Nashville Police Department helicopter, a drone, and boats with sonar devices are used to search the waters and the banks of the river for Mr Strain.
-The search does not yield any new information.
+A Metropolitan Nashville Police Department helicopter, a drone, and boats with sonar devices were used to search the waters and the banks of the river for Mr Strain.
+The search did not yield any new information.

-Luke Bryan, the owner of 32BRIDGE, acknowledges Mr Strain’s disappearance in an Instagram post.
+Luke Bryan, the owner of 32BRIDGE, acknowledged Mr Strain’s disappearance in an Instagram post.

 “Y’all this is scary.
 Praying for his safe return,” he wrote, noting that the restaurant group that operates the bar is working with police.

-13 March: The Tennessee Alcoholic Beverage Commission announces it is investigating whether or not Mr Strain had been served alcohol while visibly intoxicated at 32BRIDGE.
+13 March: The Tennessee Alcoholic Beverage Commission announced it is investigating whether or not Mr Strain had been served alcohol while visibly intoxicated at 32BRIDGE.

 Police also stated on Thursday that there was no indication of any kind of foul play or criminal activity tied to Mr Strain's disappearance.